ironshadow786786-boop/sony-google-tv-debloat/README.md

 | `com.google.android.tts` | Text to speech engine, tied to deeper system functions than it appears |
 | `com.android.location.fused` | Core Android location service, causes boot loop despite appearing to be simple bloat |

 ---

-## If Your TV Boot Loops

-If you removed something you shouldn't have, do a factory reset:

-1. Unplug the TV from the wall
-2. Press and hold the **power button on the TV itself** (not the remote)
-3. While holding, plug the power cable back in
-4. Hold for 10-15 seconds until you see a green LED or recovery screen

----